nellaparedes/proximamente/README.md

 Generate your coming soon page in the /app folder.
 * `gulp`

-If you want to specify a theme for your site:
+If you want to specify a theme for your site (themes avilable are in demo folder):
 * `gulp --theme black`